murchandamus/bips/bip-update-process.md

 BIP 2 is over eight years old and was written when different concerns were pressing to the bitcoin[^capitalization] community.
 The BIP process as defined by BIP 2 thus far seems to have been fashioned to facilitate the design and activation of protocol changes.
 In the past years, BIPs more often describe interoperable features beyond the base protocol.
-We have had multiple debates about the role of BIP Editors, and some aspects of the process specified by BIP 2 that did not seem to achieve the intended goal.
+The community has had multiple debates about the role of BIP Editors, and some aspects of the process specified by BIP 2 that did not seem to achieve the intended goal.
 This proposal sunsets aspects of the BIP 2 process that did not achieve broad adoption, reduces the judgment calls assigned to the BIP Editor role, and delineates the BIP Types more expediently.